taytaystephens99/SideSlider-Beta/README.md

 TODO:
 Give the background a dark blur effect.
-Add media toggles
+Add media toggles.
-Revamp realestate
+Revamp realestate.
 Add images to show the difference between the two sliders.